Towards Understanding What State Space Models Learn About Code: Comparative Hidden Representation Analysis

-DirectProbe takes as input a dataset of token representation pairs, each annotated with a relational label (e.g., the existence of an edge in a Data Flow Graph).
-The algorithm employs an agglomerative clustering approach: initializing each pair as a distinct cluster, it iteratively merges the nearest clusters, subject to the constraint that the convex hull of the merged cluster must not intersect with the convex hulls of clusters having different labels.
-This process yields a set of disjoint clusters where a single class label may be represented by multiple distinct clusters (see \cref{app: dp} for a visual explanation).

-To quantify representational quality, these generated clusters are used as a nearest-neighbor classifier for held-out data.
+The evaluation is performed using the classifier-free framework established by \citet{anand-etal-2024-critical}, which leverages the \emph{DirectProbe} algorithm \cite{directprobe} to measure the quality of hidden representation.
+By using a classifier-free interpretability method we remove any impact of classifier training on conclusions drawn.
+Direct probe uses convex optimization to create disjoint clusters of hidden representation where a single class label may be represented by multiple distinct clusters (see Appendix \ref{app: dp} for details).
+To quantify representational quality, these generated clusters are used for nearest-neighbor classification of held-out data.
 High classification accuracy indicates that the the model has effectively captured the code property.